learn-co-curriculum/dsc-spark-docker-installation/README.md

 ## Summary

 In this lesson, we looked at installing Spark using a Docker container.
-The process is the same for both Mac and Windows based systems.
+The process is the same for both Mac and Windows-based systems.
 In this section, the focus will be entirely on Spark.